AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Code-Generation/Built-in-Features/Manager-Generation.md

 # Manager Generation

-Manager is the main implementation part of the business logic layer.
+Manager is the main implementation component of the business logic layer.
 Built-in tools can generate common CRUD code here.
-This article will explain the details of Manager generation.
+This document explains the details of Manager generation.

 **Support Methods: `Studio` and `MCP`**